OSMOSIS: Enabling Multi-Tenancy in Datacenter SmartNICs: OSMOSIS

 \section{OSMOSIS}

 We present OSMOSIS in Figure~\ref{fig:snic_stack}.
-We start by outlining how OSMOSIS handles sNIC resources and fulfills multi-tenancy requirements.
-This involves a two-part design: a host-based flexible software control plane for management and a hardware data plane for SLO policy enforcement.
+We begin with a high-level overview of how OSMOSIS manages the three competing sNIC resources and satisfies the multi-tenancy requirements outlined in the previous section.
+We then demonstrate how this is achieved by dividing the system into two components.
+The first is a non-critical, flexible software control plane that handles management tasks and runs on the host CPU or off-path sNIC cores.
+The second is a performance-critical data plane scheduler designed specifically to support SLO policy enforcement and integrate within the on-path sNIC SoC.
 Within this section, each part is explained in depth.